wazuh/wazuh-documentation/source/integrations-guide/splunk/index.rst

       $ sudo systemctl enable logstash
       $ sudo systemctl start logstash

+Check Elastic documentation for more details on `setting up and running Logstash <https://www.elastic.co/guide/en/logstash/current/setup-logstash.html>`__.

 .. note::

    Any data indexed before the configuration is complete would not be forwarded to the Splunk indexes.

    The ``/var/log/logstash/logstash-plain.log`` file in the Logstash instance has logs that you can check in case something fails.

-Check Elastic documentation for more details on `setting up and running Logstash <https://www.elastic.co/guide/en/logstash/current/setup-logstash.html>`__.
+After Logstash is successfully running, check how to :ref:`verify the integration <verifying_splunk_integration>`.

 .. _server_integration_using_SplunkForwarder: